nazareno/imdb-series/README.md

 # IMDB Ratings for TV/Streaming Series

-A dataset to analyse user ratings given in IMDB to episodes of some popular series.
-Code is in R. And the code to generate your version of it.
+A dataset of ratings given in IMDB to episodes of popular TV and Streaming series.
+And the R code to generate your version of it.

 Each line in the dtaset is an episode from a series from a handcrafted list of series.
 The variables are as follows: